Colleges Advancing LGBTQ+ Equity for Students

 The Campus Pride Index provides a useful measure of LGBTQ+ inclusivity on college campuses in the United States.
 Scored on a scale of 1-5, the index provides "an overall indicator of institutional commitment to LGBTQ-inclusive policy, program, and practice" through a series of categories.
 These include LGBTQ policy inclusion, support and institutional commitment, academic life, student life, housing and residence life, campus safety, counseling and health, and recruitment and retention.

-Below is a list of six colleges and universities that scored particularly high according to the Campus Pride Index.
+Below is a list of four colleges and universities that scored particularly high according to the Campus Pride Index.

 The Ohio State University - Columbus, Ohio

 The Ohio State University also holds an overall Campus Pride score of 5 out of 5 stars.
 Like the University of Washington, its lowest score is 4.5 stars.
 Ohio State scored 4.5 stars in the categories of LGBTQ policy inclusion, LGBTQ academic life, and LGBTQ campus safety.
 Notably, Ohio State hosts both an LGBTQ history month and a Pride month to help build knowledge about the LGBTQ+ community.
 It also provides legal support for students looking to legally change their names and gender markers on university or government-issued records.

 The University of Texas at Dallas - Richardson, Texas

 While many universities in the South may have reputations that are less than LGBTQ-friendly, the University of Texas at Dallas holds an overall Campus Pride score of 5 out of 5 stars.
 It received 5 stars in most measurable categories, except for LGBTQ policy inclusion, LGBTQ academic life, and LGBTQ recruitment and retention efforts — all areas in which it scored 4.5 stars.

 San Diego State University - San Diego, California